-After a 38-year career with the Indiana University School of Medicine, Dr. T. Stuart Walker has joined the Taylor University staff as the Health Science Coordinator.
+After a 38-year career with the Indiana University School of Medicine, Dr. T. Stuart Walker has joined the Taylor University staff as the Health Professions Coordinator.

 Dr. Walker grew up in the jungles of northeast India, where his physician father, Dr. Thomas Walker, led the Burroughs Memorial Hospital in Alipur (Assam) and was chief medical officer for the Makunda Leprosy Hospital.